mhmohona/60daysofudacity/README.md

  - Had our third meeting for #sg_spaic-kagglers with  @Marwa @Shubhendu Mishra @Richaldo_Elias @Labiba @Munira Omar and gonna work on this [Kernel]( https://www.kaggle.com/munniomer/sg-spaic-kagglers-titanic)
  - done uni's quize, but it was not good-_-

-Motivation of the day: *Dont you think you should work harder, Mohona?*
+Today's Motivation : *Dont you think you should work harder, Mohona?*

 ### Day 9: July 9, 2019: